Ezra Miller: Personal life

 Miller came out as queer in 2012, but later said they avoided the use of the label "queer".
 They also said in 2018, "Queer just means no, I don't do that.
 I don't identify as a man.
 I don't identify as a woman.
 I barely identify as a human."
-Miller uses they/them pronouns, which GQ wrote in 2020 was "a pointed refusal to be gendered".
+Miller began using they/them pronouns, which GQ wrote in 2020 was "a pointed refusal to be gendered".
 They previously used all pronouns interchangeably; as of 2022, Miller uses they/them, it, and zir pronouns.
 Having expressed an interest in "kissing boys" at a young age, Miller said, "The way I would choose to identify myself wouldn't be gay.
 I've been attracted mostly to 'shes' but I've been with many people and I'm open to love whatever it can be."
 Miller also commented on having "a lot of really wonderful friends who are of very different sexes and genders.
 I am very much in love with no one in particular."

 In 2018, Miller showed support for the #MeToo movement and revealed a personal experience concerning a Hollywood producer and a director, both of whom were left unnamed: "They gave me wine and I was underaged.
 They were like, 'Hey, want to be in our movie about gay revolution?'
 And I was like, 'No, you guys are monsters.

 In November 2018, Miller announced that they were in a polyamorous relationship with multiple people, including their bandmates in the rock band Sons of an Illustrious Father.

 Following their parents' divorce in 2019, the status of Miller's mental health began to deteriorate, although their spokesperson denied that it was caused by the divorce.
 According to Insider, Miller began to travel while wearing a bulletproof vest and carrying at least one firearm in early 2022, following fears that they were being followed by members of the Ku Klux Klan and the Federal Bureau of Investigation (FBI).
 Tokata Iron Eyes, an associate of Miller, later referred to their bulletproof vest as "a fashionable safety measure in response to actual attacks and received death threats".

+Miller attended the 2019 Met Gala with makeup designed by Mimi Choi meant to appear as though Miller had seven eyes.

 On January 27, 2022, Miller posted a video on Instagram that seemed to threaten members of the Ku Klux Klan operating in Beulaville, North Carolina.
 In response, the Southern Poverty Law Center reported no knowledge of recent Klan activity in Beulaville.

 On August 15, 2022, a representative of Miller released a statement to Variety in which Miller apologized for their past behavior, stating that they had recently "gone through a time of intense crisis" and had begun treatment for "complex mental health issues".
 A September 2022 article in Vanity Fair quoted others as saying Miller has claimed to be Jesus, the devil, and the next Messiah.
 It also reported that they believed their relationship with Iron Eyes would bring about the apocalypse and Freemasons were sending demons to kill them.